 A Bachelor of Arts in Literature and Culture program can provide students with a greater understanding of themselves and of others, of different cultures and times, and of the world in which they live.
 In this program, students study the writing, music, history, language and social fabric of many cultures, both ancient and contemporary.
 Many colleges and universities offer focused programs on a particular region, people or era, and may offer a literature and culture concentration within an English major.
+Specializations include communication, philosophy, and women's studies.
 The majority of these programs are offered in a traditional on-campus format.

 Bachelor of Arts in Literature and Culture